SeventhHelix/Conway-s-Game-of-Life/Readme.md

 -----------
 Commands:

-new n    -     Creates a new nxn grid and opens a 500x500 window
+new n    -     Creates a new nxn grid and opens a 500x500px window

-init     -     Enters initialization mode
-               Takes sets of two numbers x and y and turns that cell on Stops when -1 -1 is read
+init     -     Enters initialization mode.
+Takes sets of two numbers x and y and turns that cell on.
+The init mode ends when -1 -1 is read.
 Ex: init 0 0 1 1 2 2 -1 -1
 Turns on cells (0,0) (1,1) (2,2) and exits initialization mode

 print    -     Prints the current grid in the terminal window

-step     -     Runs one tick of the grid
+step     -     Runs one tick of the grid and updates the window
-                     Updates the graphical window

 steps n  -     Runs n ticks of the graphical window

 random n -     Randomly turns n% of the grid on and (100-n)% off

-auto n   -     Automatically steps every n milliseconds
-               Will run infinitely.
-Only way to stop is to Ctrl-c or end the process
+auto n   -     Automatically steps every n milliseconds (Will run infinitely.
+Only way to stop is to Ctrl-c or end the process)

 Compiling and running
 ---------------------